DataDog/documentation/content/en/tracing/guide/ignoring_apm_resources.md

 ## APM SDK configuration options

-Some of the language-specific tracers have an option to modify spans before they are sent to the Datadog Agent.
+Some of the language-specific APM SDKs have an option to modify spans before they are sent to the Datadog Agent.
 Use this option if you have application-specific requirements and are using a language listed below.

 <div class="alert alert-danger"><strong>Important</strong>: If the request is associated with a distributed trace, the resulting trace can have sampling inaccuracy if you drop portions of it due to these filtering rules.</div>